 Discover is a one year (September-July) residential opportunity to experience full-time Christian ministry for young people (aged 18-29).
-Applications for 2019-20 will open in January 2019, but general enquiries about the scheme are still welcome to the address below.
+Applications for 2019-20 are now open - please contact Revd Neil Patterson at email@example.com for more information on how to apply

 The 2018-19 cohort with Bishop Richard: Seamus, Shauna, Jonathan & William

 Discover is a scheme to enable up to four young people each year to work full-time in ministry, living together in Hereford, based in parishes, and given appropriate support and finance.
 It is intended as a means for young people (18-29) to find support in their vocational journey with God.

 At a school Careers Fair.
 Jo (standing) is now studying for ordination at Cranmer Hall, Rebecca writes for Open Doors

 You may be wondering whether ministry is for you, or seeking to test a vocation, or have been advised that you would benefit from more parish experience before theological training.
 We know that we cannot dictate how your vocation develops, but hope to provide an opportunity and the right resources to help you as you listen to God and seek direction in your life.

 Hereford is the most rural diocese in England, and participants will grow in understanding of our distinctive context, its challenges, opportunities, and joys.
 The BBC2 series A Vicar's Life, referred to elsewhere on this site, gives a good impression of ministry here!